IBM/ibmi-db2util/README.md

 Aaron asked about PASE db2 utility similar to the one in ILE (qsh -> db2).

+PHP team asked about use db2util as RPGCGI json (see db2util/readme.md).

 #Compile

 Assume Option 3 GCC pkg_perzl_gcc-4.8.3.lst.